utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

         3. When it’s completed, you will be redirected to the Information Notice Management screen.
 Please check to ensure that the relevant information notice has been deleted.

 ## Checking that an Information Notice has been opened
+{:#check}

 This section provides steps to confirm the list of enrolled students who have been opened information notices on UTOL.
-However, please note that if enrolled students check the content of information notices by email and LINE notification, those notices will not be shown as being opened.
+However, please note that **if enrolled students check the content of information notices by [email and LINE notification](#about), those notices will not be shown as being opened.**

 1. Click “Read receipt” in the relevant information notices of the “Information” section on the Course Top or “Manage information” screen.